Exclusive: Pence to offer 'carrots' to Venezuela military, warnings to judges

 Pence will also offer assistance for refugees who have fled the country, and an economic aid package contingent on a political transition, according to the official.

-Pence’s speech will lay out the administration’s initial strategy following massive street protests last week led by Juan Guaido, the opposition leader backed by the United States and most other Western countries.
+Pence’s speech will be the first look at the Trump administration’s recalibrated strategy following massive street protests last week led by Juan Guaido, the opposition leader backed by the United States and most other Western countries.

 Guaido had described the protests as the start of his “final phase” to oust Maduro, but mass military defections failed to come to fruition.